 While students are able to use French direct objects in their native language with no problem, they often have no idea what they are.
 There are plenty of fun and effective ways to teach French object pronouns in the FSL, Core French, and French immersion classroom.
 Here’s what I have done that has worked really well for my students.

-1. Present the grammar with a PowerPoint presentation.
+1. Present French direct objects with a PowerPoint presentation.

 Of course you’ll want to speak a lot of French using direct and indirect objects as you normally would, but direct instruction is important so that students understand what you are talking about when you get into the “preceding direct object” stuff with the passé composé.
 They have to know the terms!

-My PowerPoint presentation walks through exactly what direct and indirect objects are, how to identify them, and how to replace them with pronouns.
+My PowerPoint presentation walks through exactly what French direct objects are before continuing on to explain indirect objects, too.
+Students learn how to identify them, and how to replace them with pronouns.
 There are notes pages and practice pages, and it’s easy to move at just the right pace.

 2. Provide detailed notes so that students can follow along as you present the concept.

-Here’s a peek at some pages in my student packet:
+Here’s a peek at some pages in my French direct objects student packet: